 Percy's younger boy cousin looks a lot more subdued, although just as black, with his dark hair streaked only with natural gold highlights.
 He's wearing his bomber's jacket, the one Peter noticed in the photograph, but his sword and sheath are missing.
 Probably for the best, considering they're in a public place in the middle of New York City.

 With a loud chomping noise, Percy finishes his dinner and glances at his watch.
-"Whoa, ten already?"
-He comments.
+"Whoa, ten already?" he says, eyes wide.
 Peter shoots him a sideways glance and drinks the last few gulps of his cola.
 "Come on Pete, we'd better go.
 Supper daddy Steve said curfew is in thirty minutes."

-Thalia makes sure Peter has her number, just in case 'that *beep* Johnny is giving him trouble', and he needs someone to 'teach him a little lesson', even though Peter suspects she just wants to beat him up.
+Thalia makes sure Peter has her number, "just in case that fucker Carl is giving him trouble", and he needs someone to "teach him a little lesson", even though Peter suspects she just wants to beat him up.
 She waves them off with a drowsy goodbye, the food in her stomach slowly lulling her to sleep.
-Nico promises Percy to get her back to camp safe, wherever and whatever camp is, Peter didn't ask, and then tells Peter it was nice to meet him.
+Nico promises Percy to get her back to camp safe, wherever and whatever camp is (Peter doesn't ask) and then tells Peter it was nice to meet him.
 Peter figures Nico isn't one for sentiments, so he's only saying this stuff to please Percy, who is beaming at them all with a big goofy smile.

 Then, Percy and Peter walk out of the burger joint together, and jog across the street to the looming Stark towers' glass doors.